johnbender/jqm-rails/doc/post.md

 $( document ).on( "pageloadfailed", onLoadFailed);
 ```

-To make sure that it only loads in development we can wrap that in a `<%= if Rails.env.development? %>` block and the asset pipline will render the `erb` without the snippet in production/test.
+To make sure that it only loads in development we can wrap that in a `<%= if Rails.env.development? %>` block and the asset pipeline will render the `erb` without the snippet in production/test.

 ## footnotes